 Typically, students work on the dissertation during the entire three quarters of their final year in the doctoral program.
-Dissertating students should enroll in 8-12 units per quarter of Comm 599 (Dissertation Prep) in order to ensure full-time status.
+Dissertating students should enroll in 12 units per quarter of Comm 599 (Dissertation Prep) in order to ensure full-time status.
+Students who are not in residence may enroll in 8 units rather than 12 units.